caryeun/MLOpsPython/docs/getting_started.md

 1. the result of the **Build Pipeline** as it contains configuration files
 1. the **model** trained and registered by the ML training pipeline

+To start, under your Azure DevOps project, navigate to "Pipeline -> Releases", andcreate a new pipeline.
 Add an artifact to the pipeline and select **AzureML Model Artifact** source type.
 Select the **Service Endpoint** and **Model Names** from the drop down lists. **Service Endpoint** refers to the **Service connection** created in